1587/speaking-exam/00-part3.md

 My answer:

 ```
-(Common topics for news reports include war, government, politics, education, health, the environment, economy, business, fashion, entertainment, and sport, as well as quirky or unusual events.)

-I am interested in sports news.
+I am interested in sport news.
 Because I love sports , I watch sport news everyday.

-Yes , I’d like to get online news alert, because  If there is any news, they will send me alert msg at once. it is very convenient.
+Yes , I’d like to get online news alert,
+because  If there is any news, they will send me alert msg at once. it is very convenient.

 I think watching news on TV is not good.
 Because watching news On TV is  not convenient,